ajvideira/ajvideira/README.md

 <h1 align="center">Hi 👋, I'm Jonathan Videira</h1>

-<h3 align="center">I'm a teadh lead at Procempa - Porto Alegre/Brazil.
+<h3 align="center">I'm a tech lead at Procempa - Porto Alegre/Brazil.
 I love web development and I'm always learning new technologies to better resolve the problems that are presented to me.</h3>
 <br />
 <p align="center">
   <a href="https://linkedin.com/in/jonathan-alba-videira" target="blank">